DWilliames/idasen-controller-mac/README.md

 `move "down"`: Will move the desk down a tiny bit

+`move to "120cm"`: Will move the desk to a height of 120cm `move to "55in"`: Will move the desk to a height of 55 inches `move to "80"`: Will move the desk to a height of either 80cm or 80in depending on your preferences

 So you may have an AppleScript script that looks like this:
 ``` AppleScript